Learn Tai Chi with the teaptomonk: Courses. Articles, Videos, books and More

 FRIENDLY WARNING: Though this exercise can be done safely anywhere, make sure you have on decent shoes: Roller Skates, Ice-skates, furry slippers with animal faces on them or swimming flippers may hinder more that help.

-Tai Chi Walking Meditation
+Tai Chi Walking AS A Meditation

 AN ASIDE: Although many people refer to Tai Chi as Mediation in Movement, (and there are numerous Religious Orders, Climate Change Deniers and Gentlemen's Social Clubs that do practice Walking as a Meditation exercise) this exercise is not a means to enter a meditative state, astrally project your soul to a cleaner and greener galaxy or reach enlightenment.
 It is simply an exercise.
 Remember to breathe easy and relax as you do the exercise, but resist the urge to start chanting or whirling in circles.
 This will just frighten the people in the queue behind you, watching cats and visiting relatives.